-Aggregations to the climate zone level at national, continental and global scale
+Aggregations to the climate zone level at national and global scale

 To derive long-term yield indicators at climate zone level (Y climate zone), results at weather station level are aggregated to the climate zone level by calculating their area weighted average: